 There is always a balance to be struck between driving “development” and protecting the “environment.”
 Despite the present government’s claim that their new legislation will provide both increased development and protection of the environment, it is obvious that their legislative initiatives are moving Canada toward more development and less environmental regulation & assessment.
 Whether that is good or not is a political question, of course, but here are some of the particulars.

-The winning entries appear in Issue #63 (on newsstands now!).
-The 11th Annual Lush Triumphant Awards competition is now open (click the link at the top of the page!)
+The winning entries appear in Issue #66 (Winter 2013).
+The 12th Annual Lush Triumphant Awards competition is now open (click the link at the top of the page!)

 All entrants receive a complimentary one-year subscription to subTerrain